isso-comments/isso/docs/community.rst

    **What's missing?**

    - Define and refine community standards
-   - Link to more related projects, investigate moving the "Other options" section from the main docs here
+   - Link to more related projects

    Ideas: